conradry/copy-paste-aug/README.md

 The only difference from a regular torchvision dataset is the decorator and the ```load_example``` method instead of ```__getitem__```.

-To compose transforms with copy-paste augmentation (bbox params are optional):
+To compose transforms with copy-paste augmentation (bbox params are NOT optional):

 ```python